chloec222/LiriBot/README.md

 3. Moment
 4. DotEnv

-* LiriBot will take in a specific command and render results based on the specified command.
+** LiriBot will take in a specific command and render results based on the specified command. **
 - spotify-this-song
 - movie-this
 - concert-this
--do-anything-you-want
+- do-anything-you-want

 ![Image of movie-this command](images/moviecmd.png)

+- [x] bugs/errors still present